eovchinn/ADP-pipeline/KBs/CM_ontology_debugging_instructions.md

 Sometimes syntactic dependencies introduce new roles.
 Total weight of these axioms should be <1.

-If there is an epidemic of y, then y is a disease.
+If there is an SS#EPIDEMIC of y, then y is a S#DISEASE.

 ```
 (B (name de-epidemia) (=>(S#ENFERMEDAD/DISEASE y :0.9)(^(SS#EPIDEMIA/EPIDEMIC x)(de-in e1 x y))))